Date of Last Update

 80-99 faculty = 5 members, and so forth

-Libraries and Colleges with more than one member.
-Representatives must
+the University Libraries and Colleges with more than one member.

-have tenure/tenure-track faculty status and will only represent one
+Representatives must have tenure/tenure-track faculty status and will

-College.
-Formal joint appointment equivalency can be counted toward
+only represent one College.
+Formal joint appointment equivalency can

 UAS Student Membership: The Student Senate selects five members, including the Student Senate President and four representatives, one of which shall be a graduate student, in accordance with written Student Senate constitution and bylaws.
 Student members serve one-year terms.

-ECS Faculty Membership: Faculty membership of the ECS consists of seven members from the College of Liberal Arts and Sciences, two from the Seidman College of Business, one from each of the remaining Colleges, and one from the University Libraries.
+ECS Faculty Membership: Faculty membership of the ECS consists of seven members from the College of Liberal Arts and Sciences, two from the Seidman College of Business, two from the College of Education and Community Innovations, one from each of the remaining Colleges, and one from the University libraries.
 The term of office is three years beginning at the end of the winter semester.
 ECS members will also serve as UAS senators for their elected term.
 Terms of those from colleges with two or more members are staggered.

 ECS Student Membership: The President of the Student Senate or designee serves on ECS during his/her term of office.